jeromew21/Blobfish/README.md

 # Contributing

-Feel free to make a branch or something
+Feel free to make a branch.

 # Todos (somewhat in order of priority)
 8. Improve evaluation (king safety, ML tuning)